coderazzi/aws_codeartifact_maven/README.md

 <pre>export CODEARTIFACT_AUTH_TOKEN=`aws codeartifact get-authorization-token --domain DOMAIN --domain-owner DOMAIN_OWNER --query authorizationToken --output text`</pre>

-After issuing the previous command, the environment that executes the command has authorized access to CodeCommit
+After issuing the previous command, the environment that executes the command has authorized access to CodeCommit.

 The main problem here is that when using an IDE like IDEA, you would need to update the CODEARTIFACT_AUTH_TOKEN environment variable and then launch the IDE.
 And as the token needs to be refreshed, it is needed to quit the IDE and repeat the process every 12 hours.
 Plus, it is needed to update the environment variable in the same environment where the IDE is launched, quite inconvenient if launching the IDE from anywhere except the command line.